Sparse long blocks and the variance of the longest common subsequences in random words

-So far, we have reduced the problem to the biased effect of our random change.
-Next we need to prove that changing a randomly chosen long block into iid has the desired biased effect.
-This biased effect is a consequence of \cite{amsaluhoudrematzi2}, establishing, in Theorem~\ref{theoremfluct} and \ref{equivalence} there, inequalities such as \eqref{bias} but for strings of length $2d$ with only one long block.
+Next, we show that changing a randomly chosen long block into iid has the desired biased effect in the current multi-long block setting.
+The results of \cite{amsaluhoudrematzi2} where only one long block and both strings have length $2d$.

-In other words, the probability in the one long block setting, not to have an increase linear in the length of the block is extremely unlikely as soon as $d$ is not too small, but still fixed.
+By \cite{amsaluhoudrematzi2}, the probability, in the one-long-block setting not to linearly increase in the length of the long block, is extremely unlikely as soon as $d$ is not too small.
 With this result for one long block, it should not come as a surprise that with many long blocks, most of them if changed into iid lead to an increase of the LCS.
-To make this argument rigorous there are two problems we have to overcome: \begin{enumerate} \item Our result for one long block assumes that both sequences $X$ and $Y$ have length exactly equal to $2d$.
+To make this argument rigorous there are two problems to overcome: \begin{enumerate} \item Our result for one long block assumes that both sequences $X$ and $Y$ have length exactly equal to $2d$.
 An optimal alignment $\vec a$ of sequences of length $n$, will however ``map" the pieces

-to pieces of $Y$ of various lengths. \item If $\vec a$ is an optimal alignment and say it aligns the piece with then the distribution of $Y_{j_1}Y_{j_1+1}\ldots Y_{j_2}$ is no longer iid but rather complicated and poorly understood.
-Our result for the one long block case assumes however the $Y$-string to be iid. \end{enumerate} To solve these two problems, we need a new idea which is introduced next via an example: Take $d=3$ and $n=18$, and consider the three intervals: